jkli-2/CaRL/PlanT/README.md

 #### Folders
 - `data` contains the route files for longest6
 - `carla_garage` contains some useful functions from the [carla garage](https://github.com/autonomousvision/carla_garage/tree/leaderboard_2)
-- `util` contains the old logging methods and a the new visualization
+- `util` contains the old logging methods and the new visualization

 #### Files
 - `PlanT_agent.py` is the CARLA agent